jfbus/sqlbind/README.md

 or using struct tags :
 ```
 type Example struct {
-	ID   int    `sqlbind:"id,nonames,noname"` // will not be expanded by ::names and ::name=::value
+	ID   int    `sqlbind:"id,omit"` // will not be expanded by ::names and ::name=::value
 }
 ```